 - o Brief description of the item

 - Catalog number(s)

 - o Price

-- Quantity
+- o Quantity

-- Shipping and handling charges
+- o Shipping and handling charges

-If a company is not on the "vendor list" - you will need to e-mail Jennifer Shumaker to add the company to the vendor list before you can proceed with your e-Req.
+If a company is not on the "vendor list" - you will need to e-mail Jennifer Shumaker to add the company to the vendor list before you can proceed with your purchase request.

-- a) The e-Req. will be approved through the following approval tree: - Building Principal - Sandy Harper who will assign appropriate account numbers - Becky Cezar - Dr. McCabe - b) If approved, you will receive a paper copy of the purchase order; you will then need to place the order by faxing or mailing the purchase order to the company. - c) If the item was purchased at a local vendor, i.e., Wal-Mart, Homeland, or Office Depot, you must submit the receipt to Sandy Harper at the Administration Building.
+- a) The purchase request will be approved through the following approval tree: - Sandy Harper who will assign appropriate account numbers - Becky Cezar - Clint Schutte - b) If approved, you will receive a paper copy of the purchase order; you will then need to place the order by faxing or mailing the purchase order to the company. - c) If the item was purchased at a local vendor, i.e., Wal-Mart, Homeland, or Office Depot, you must submit the receipt to Sandy Harper at the Administration Building.

-The e-Req.
-(Purchase Order) Will Not Be Complete Until Sandy Harper Receives the Supporting Documentation.
+The purchase request Will Not Be Complete Until Sandy Harper Receives the Supporting Documentation.